opencadc-metadata-curation/collection2caom2/README.md

     - TaskType - enumeration of the allowable task types.
 This is the verbiage that a user will see in their config file.
     - PreviewVisitor - common code for generating preview and thumbnail images for a collection
   - name_builder_composable - encapsulates common ways to create StorageName instances.
 Depending on Config parameters to identify whether the work to be done by the pipeline is identified by file names, observation IDs, or URLs
+    - FileNameBuilder - builds a StorageName instance with a file_name parameter
+    - ObsIDBuilder - builds a StorageName instance with an obs_id parameter
+    - StorageNameBuilder - abstract class
+    - StorageNameInstanceBuilder - default implementation that returns whatever it gets
   - run_composable - common code used directly by the collections.
 Relies on name_builder_composable to provide the correct inputs, and data_source_composable to identify the work to be done.
     - RunnerReport - summarizes successes, failures, retries, and execution errors for a pipeline execution instance
     - StateRunner - common code for time-boxed execution.
 A specialization of TodoRunner.